OWASP/wstg/document/6-Appendix/F-Leveraging_Dev_Tools.md

 ### Google Chrome

 1. Click on triple dot 'kabob' menu on the right side of the Developer Tools pane, select `More tools` then select `Network conditions`.
-2. Un-check the “Select automatically” checkbox.
+2. Un-check the "Select automatically" checkbox.
 3. Select the user agent from dropdown menu or enter a custom user agent

 ![User-Agent selection dropdown menu in Google Chrome](images/f_chrome_devtools_ua_switch.png)\